American Eagle (airline brand): 2010s developments

 As part of its restructuring and emergence from chapter 11 bankruptcy, AMR announced it would contract American Eagle flying to carriers outside its wholly owned subsidiaries.
-On November 15, 2012, SkyWest Airlines and ExpressJet Airlines, both subsidiaries of SkyWest, Inc. began operations for American Eagle.
+On November 15, 2012, SkyWest Airlines and ExpressJet Airlines—both subsidiaries of SkyWest, Inc.—began operations for American Eagle.
 On August 1, 2013, Republic Airways, a subsidiary of Republic Airways Holdings, commenced flying operations under the American Eagle branding as part of a 12-year capacity purchase agreement to operate Embraer 175 aircraft for American Eagle.

 On September 12, 2012, AMR announced the discontinuation of the AmericanConnection brand, and the integration of all operations into the American Eagle brand.
 However, Chautauqua Airlines, a subsidiary of Republic Airways Holdings, and the only operator of AmericanConnection flights at the time of the announcement, opted not to renew its contract.
 All AmericanConnection flights ended on August 19, 2014.

 American Eagle service operated by Executive Airlines ceased operations on March 31, 2013.
 At the same time, its base at San Juan was dehubbed.

 Because an increasing number of other carriers were contracting to fly under the American Eagle brand, it was announced on January 15, 2014, that American Eagle Airlines would change its name to Envoy Air effective on April 15, 2014.

 Compass Airlines, a subsidiary of Trans States Holdings, began American Eagle operations on March 27, 2015, as part of a deal to operate 20 new Embraer 175 aircraft on behalf of American.
-These aircraft are based at American's Los Angeles hub.
+These aircraft were based at American's Los Angeles hub.
+Compass ceased operations after April 5, 2020, as a result of the COVID-19 pandemic reducing demand.

 Air Wisconsin had announced it would exclusively fly as United Express which commenced in March 2018, ending its involvement in operating flights under the American Eagle brand.

 In May 2018, American Airlines announced the termination of its partnerships with ExpressJet and Trans States Airlines as of 2019, meaning the end of those operators conducting American Eagle flights.

-In March 2020, due to the reduction in flying in response to the COVID-19 pandemic, Compass Airlines announced it would cease operations on April 5, 2020, ending its operations as American Eagle.

 In September 2020, Envoy Air, a subsidiary of American Eagle, announced a permanent closure at its two New York City bases at LaGuardia Airport and John F. Kennedy International Airport, due to a new codeshare agreement between American Airlines and JetBlue.

 On January 10, 2025, Air Wisconsin announced it was terminating CRJ-200 operations for American Eagle to pursue its own Essential Air Service operations.
 It is anticipated that American and Air Wisconsin will continue an interline and codeshare relationship with American.